logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 <div class="tasklist">

+##### Make your preparations

+There are a few things you need to check before you begin the process.

+1. Double-check your [Drop filters]({{site.baseurl}}/user-guide/accounts/drop-filters/) to make sure logs you need won't be filtered.

+    If you're planning to restore logs that could be dropped by your drop-filters, you'll need to first make the necessary changes to your drop-filters before restoring.
+Otherwise the logs will just be dropped right after they are restored, and before   they reach your Logz.io account.

+2. There's a **100 GB limit** on restoring from archive from the AWS side.
+If you exceed this limit, the restore will fail at the end of the process.

+    To avoid this outcome, we recommend calculating the volume of logs you are about to restore to make sure it is under the limit.
+You can make a rough calculation by looking at the daily volume of logs you ship against the number of hours you intend to restore.

+    You can look up your account's volume analysis [here](https://app.logz.io/#/dashboard/settings/usage-and-billing).

+If you disabled any drop-filters in the first step, expect your restore to be larger than shown in your volume analysis.
+{:.info-box.important}

 ##### Restore your archives

-Restored logs are compared against drop filters, as if you were shipping those logs normally.
-Double-check your drop filters to make sure logs you need won't be filtered.
-For more information, see [Drop filters]({{site.baseurl}}/user-guide/accounts/drop-filters/).
-{:.info-box.important}

 In the _Restore_ tab, give your restored account a **Name**, choose a **Time range** of up to 24 hours, and click **Restore**.

 The time it takes to restore your archives depends on a few factors, so there's no way to know how long your re-ingestion will take.

+You'll receive an email when the restored account is ready.

 As an informal guideline, if you're restoring an hour's worth of data, go have a cup of coffee.
 If you're restoring a day's worth of data, take a long lunch break.

-You'll receive an email when the restored account is ready.

 ##### Explore the restored account in Kibana